• Mount View is established

 The VLA area residents met in Tuxedo Park School to establish a community association separate from the Tuxedo Park Ratepayers Assoc.
 They felt they had unique concerns and a community much different to that of Tuxedo Park.

-A name change was made for the VLA area to be known as Winston Heights, honoring Sir Winston Chruchill.
+A name change was made for the VLA area to be known as Winston Heights, honoring Sir Winston Churchill.

 • Mount View School is established